liquity/dev/README.md

 _NOTE: In the final architecture, a multi-sig contract will be used to move LQTY Tokens, rather than the single Liquity admin EOA.
 It will be deployed at the start of the sequence, and have its address recorded in  `LQTYToken` in step 4, and receive LQTY tokens.
 It will be used to move LQTY in step 7, and during & after the lockup period.
 The Liquity admin EOA will only be used for deployment of contracts in steps 1-4 and 9._

 _The current code does not utilize a multi-sig.
 It implements the launch architecture outlined above._

+_Additionally, a LP staking contract will receive the initial LP staking reward allowance, rather than an EOA.
+It will be used to hold and issue LQTY to users who stake LP tokens that correspond to certain pools on DEXs.

 ## Core System Architecture